boozallen/sdp-libraries/docs/how-to/pin-a-library-source-to-a-specific-release.md

-# Pin a Library Source to a specific release
+# Pin a Library Source to a Specific Release

-Breaking changes will sometimes be merged into the default branch of the SDP Libraries repo.
-Because of this, you may want to pin the library source to a specific release so that your pipelines don't break unexpectedly when the library is updated.
+Breaking changes will sometimes be merged into the default branch of the SDP Libraries repository.
+Because of this, you may want to pin the Library Source to a specific release so that your pipelines don't break when the library is updated.

 ## Steps